QiaoyuanMaxDeng/iDataBrowser/README.md

 # iDataBrowser

-A demo to show how to save, put, research data in cassandra.
+A demo to show how to save, find, and search data in cassandra.

+TODO:
+display in AngularJS on front-end